iamlamb1988/tradedatacorp/README.md

-# Trade Data Corp
+# Trade Data Corp Core Library

-This is the core of Trade Data application that contains the interfaces required for storing, analyzing, and generating trade patterns and summaries.
+This repository contains the core interfaces and foundational classes for the Trade Data application.
+These interfaces are designed for storing, analyzing, and generating trade patterns and summaries.
+Each interface is intended to have at least one example implementation, but you are encouraged to create your own implementations in separate component repositories to suit your specific needs.
-Generally, there will be at least one implementation of each interface that can be used as an example.
-It is expected to use implementations in different component repositories.
-This will allow you to make your own implementation of certain components.

-Tutorials will come soon
+Note: Tutorials and additional documentation will be provided soon.

 ## Release Notes